logicalhacking/Isabelle_DOF/README.md

   Please download the Isabelle 2021 distribution for your operating system from the [Isabelle website](http://isabelle.in.tum.de/website-Isabelle2021/).
 * **LaTeX:** Isabelle/DOF requires a modern TeX-engine supporting the \expanded{}-primitive.
-This is, for example, included in the [TeXLive 2020](https://www.tug.org/texlive/) (or later) distribution.
-Please follow the [TeXLive installation instructions](https://www.tug.org/texlive/acquire-netinstall.html) for installing TeXLive.
+This is, for example, included in the [TeX Live 2020](https://www.tug.org/texlive/) (or later) distribution.

 ## Installation

 In most case, the DOF-plugin can be installed as follows: